The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 Emilia’s Crafted Pasta | St Katharine Docks, Canary Wharf, Aldgate

-Emilia’s Craft Pasta is owned by Andrew, who studied maths at university before a long trip travelling around Italy resulted in him falling in love… with pasta.
+Emilia’s Crafted Pasta is owned by Andrew, who studied maths at university before a long trip travelling around Italy resulted in him falling in love… with pasta.
 In particular, Andrew took a fancy for the science behind the pairings – how the individual geometry determined which sauce suited it best.
 It’s an unlikely marriage between maths and pasta, and Emilia’s is the bright-eyed baby girl.
 The St. Katharine Docks and Canary Wharf restaurants are both set, rather romantically, by the water.
 Here you can kick back, crack open a bottle of wine, and watch the sunset, a plate of 4-hour slow-cooked béchamel bolognese in tow.
 If you’re veggie, go for the tomato and buffalo mozzarella (sounds simple, tastes delicious), followed either by a scoop of vanilla ice cream topped with honey, crushed amaretti, and cantuccini biscuits, or maybe just a couple of shots of Grappa, in true post-dinner Italian style.

-Details: C3, Ivory House, St Katharine Docks Wapping, London E1W 1AT | Book here
+Details: C3, Ivory House, St Katharine Docks Wapping, London E1W 1AT | Book a table at Emilia’s Crafted Pasta

 Officina 00 | Old Street, Fitzrovia

-Address: 156 Old Street, London, EC1V 9BW | 67 Whitfield St, London W1T 4DE | Book here
+Address: 156 Old Street, London, EC1V 9BW | Officina 00 Fitzrovia: 67 Whitfield St, London W1T 4DE | Book a table at Officina 00

-Campania & Jones | Bethnal Green
+Campania | Bethnal Green

 Hidden down a cobbled side street off Hackney’s Columbia Road, you’ll chance upon some of the best pasta in London; an authentically rustic Italian joint, complete with its very own nonna, hand-rolling pasta the way her nonna taught her.
-A former dairy, Campania still wears the original dark wooden front, adorned with a faded ‘S Jones’.
+A former dairy, Campania still wears the original dark wooden frontage, adorned with a faded ‘S Jones’.
 The inside too is just as charming; wooden slatted walls and a concrete floor are offset by hanging filament lights and glass jars stuffed full of flowers.
 It also boasts a little cobbled patio in the middle where, tucked away from the outside bustle, you can feast on the likes of gnudi dressed in butter, parmesan, and crispy sage leaves, or big plates of seafood spaghetti – as well as a whole range of other Italian fare.
-The portions are generous, and the price-tag isn’t crippling, although it’s without a doubt the atmosphere – alive and buzzy – that keeps people coming back.
+The portions are generous, and the price-tag isn’t crippling, but it’s the atmosphere – alive and buzzy – that keeps people coming back.

-Details: 23 Ezra St, Bethnal Green, London E2 7RH | Book here
+Details: 23 Ezra St, Bethnal Green, London E2 7RH | Book a table at Campania

 Eataly | Liverpool Street